openshift/openshift-pep/openshift-pep-013-openshift-3.md

 ##### **Container** / **Gear**
 A running execution environment based on an image and runtime parameters

-* a container encapsulates a set of processes and manages their lifecycle and allows a unit of software to be deployed repeatably to a host
+* a container encapsulates a set of processes and manages their lifecycle, and allows a unit of software to be deployed repeatably to a host
 * gear is the historical OpenShift term for a container and will continue to be exposed via the user interface

 ##### **Pod**